carlzimmerman/watermelonai/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## You will need to update GEMINI_API_KEY in lib/services/watermelon_service.dart to your own for it to work.